kozko2001/blog-hugo/content/posts/obsidian/Never split the difference.md

 	4. triggers reciprocation

 	### Chapter 7 - Create the illusion of control

+Don't try to force your opponent to admit that you are right.
+Aggressive confrontation is the enemy of constructive negotiation

 successful negotiation involve getting you counterpart to do the work for you and suggest your solution himself.
 Giving them the illusion of control, while in fact, we are the ones defining the conversation.

 **reciprocity**: universal rule of human nature across cultures, is that if somebody gives you something, they expect something in return.
 And they won't give you anything else until you pay them back.

 **Unbelief**: which is active resistance to what the other side is saying,complete rejection.
 That's where two parties in a negotiation usually starts.

 Giving your counterpart the illusion of control by asking calibrated questions - by asking for help- is one of the most powerful tools for suspending unbelief.

 > Who has learned to disagree without being disagreeable has discovered the most valuable secret of negotiation

 ##### Calibrated questions
 The goal of any well designed calibrated question is, that you want what the other part wants, but you need his intelligence to overcome the problem.